Korea Aerospace Research Institute: Lunar and interplanetary missions

+KPLO will fly 100 kilometers above the moon to carry out a lunar observation mission.
+The project will be carried out by KARI in charge of the system, the main body of the orbiter, and the ground station, and South Korean universities and research institutes will cooperate together.

 Aircraft

 Stratospheric airship

 A 10-year program to develop a stratospheric airship for telecommunication relays and ground observations at 20 km altitude has started in December 2000.

 Smart Tilt Rotor UAV

-In late 2011, KARI unveiled its tiltrotor Unmanned Aerial Vehicle (UAV) that can fly at around 400 km/hr.
+In late 2011, KARI unveiled its tiltrotor Unmanned Aerial Vehicle (UAV) that can fly at around 400 km/h.

 High Altitude Long Endurance (HALE) Solar-powered Unmanned Aerial Vehicle (UAV)

 KARI is developing an electric-driven HALE UAV in order to secure system and operational technologies since 2010.

 Optionally Piloted Personal Air Vehicle (OPPAV)

 KARI leads the research and development program to develop a one-seat class electric VTOL (eVTOL) demonstrator.
 Flight tests of a sub-scale technology demonstrator will be started by 2021.